ITensor/website/docs/classes/mps.md

   for the MPS `psi` will give the value 1.0.

   For convenience, returns the previous norm of the MPS as computed by `norm(psi)`.

+  Caution: if the MPS does not have a well-defined orthogonality center then the cost of normalize is linear in the system size.
+If the MPS does have a well-defined ortho center the cost of normalize is only proportional to the bond dimension m.

 ## Developer / Advanced Methods